CODE QUALITY

 2. Impact on Maintenance:

-• High coupling complicates maintenance tasks because it increases the likelihood of introducing bugs when modifying interconnected components.
+• High coupling can complicate maintenance tasks because it increases the likelihood of introducing bugs when modifying interconnected components.

 • It can hinder code reuse since tightly coupled modules are often designed for specific interactions, limiting their applicability in other contexts.